-Tomatoes are one of the most popular fruits with gardeners: simple to grow, tomatoes are relatively resistant to disease, produce an excellent crop and, home-grown, taste far better than the average commercially-produced varieties.
+Tomatoes are one of the most popular fruits to grow with gardeners.
+Simple to grow and care for, tomatoes are relatively resistant to disease.
+They produce an excellent crop and taste far better than the average commercially-produced varieties.

 Tomatoes flourish best in fertile soil and they appreciate lots of warmth.
 In a poor summer you can still get a good crop, which will be useful for tomato sauces, but without the heat of the sun tomatoes just don’t have the same sweetness and flavour.

 You can choose from indoor and outdoor varieties, and between beefsteak, normal and cherry tomatoes.
 Some are more disease and bug-resistant while others offer more flavour.
 There are the traditional tall-growing tomatoes or you can choose from a selection of bush and dwarf varieties.
 It depends on how much space and what conditions you have.